pippinbarr/cart253/outline.md

 ## French

 Students have the right to write in French at Concordia.
 Pippin can read French fairly well, but cannot offer substantive feedback on writing skill itself.
-Given that this is a programming course, you are welcome to name variables and functions in French as well as to write comments in French.
+Given that this is a programming course, you are welcome to name variables and functions in French as well as to write comments and commit messages etc. in French.

 ## Late work policy

-Late work of any kind will lose one letter grade per day late, beginning immediately after the deadline (e.g. if it is two days late, work that would have received a B would lose two letter grades and receive a C+).
+Late work of any kind will lose two points per day late, beginning immediately after the deadline (e.g. if it is two days late, work that would have received a 22/22 would lose two points and receive a 20/22).

-**🔥 Please get in touch with the instructor before a deadline passes if you think you won't make it 🔥**
+**🔥 Please get in touch with the instructor before a deadline passes if you think you won't or can't make it 🔥**

 ## Academic integrity